 How common are clenching and tooth grinding?

-The condition is the third most common form of sleep disorder, after sleep talking and snoring.
+The condition is the third most common form of sleep disorder after sleep talking and snoring.
 Research indicates that people who brux are more likely to snore, have pauses in breathing during sleep and develop sleep apnoea.
-Bruxism affects between 10-50% of the population depending on the particular study sited.
-In the USA about half of adults grind their teeth at night, and about 20% (over 40 million people) grind their teeth in a destructive way.
+Bruxism affects between 10-50% of the population depending on the particular study cited.
+In the USA, about half of adults grind their teeth at night, and about 20% (over 40 million people) destructively grind their teeth.
 Most people who grind their teeth are over 25 years old, and the disorder affects women and men equally.
 Children also grind their teeth, but usually in response to discomfort caused by colds, ear infections or allergies.
 Most cases of bruxism in children resolve on their own without causing tooth damage or other problems.

 What causes bruxism?

-To date the cause of bruxism is not completely understood.
+To date, the cause of bruxism is not completely understood.
 There seems to be a variety of contributing factors.
-In some cases, the problem is abnormal alignment of upper and lower teeth (malocclusion), but the most common are emotional factors such as daytime stress, anxiety, anger, pain and frustration.
+In some cases, the problem is an abnormal alignment of upper and lower teeth (malocclusion).
+Still, the most common are emotional factors such as daytime stress, anxiety, anger, pain and frustration.
 Certain sleep disorders such as sleep apnoea can trigger grinding of the teeth as well.
 People who are competitive, aggressive or rushed may also be at greater risk for bruxism.
 Use of alcohol and some types of medications may worsen teeth grinding.